Ask the IRB ~ we're working a hybrid schedule

 Interaction includes communication or interpersonal contact between researcher and subject.

-When studies involve the use of secondary/existing data (data/information that exist(s) at the time the research project begins [e.g., previously collected survey data, school records, medical records]), UNH IRB approval is NOT needed to use such data for research purposes IF the secondary/existing data do not contain private information.
+When studies involve the use of secondary/existing data (data/information that exist(s) at the time the research project begins [e.g., previously collected survey data, school records, medical records]), and the secondary/existing data do not contain private information, UNH IRB approval is NOT needed to use such data for research purposes.
 Some common examples of secondary/existing data that are not considered private information include, but are not limited to:

 - Archives - identifiable information about individuals in a public archive